People's Socialist Party, Nepal (2020): Formation of first split

-First local elections
+Election year 2023

 The party faces a major setback in the 2022 Nepalese local elections when it had to lose majority of places it contested.
 The party had to lose Hanumannagar Kankalini municipality and Balan Bihul rural municipality to newly formed Janamat Party led by CK Raut.
 Among these, son of provincial minister Nawal Kishor Sah Sudi lost as mayor in Hanumannagar Kankalini.

 Party's leader and chief minister Lalbabu Raut lost his own home town, Jagarnathpur Rural Municipality to Nepali Congress.
 Even his wife Jalekha Khatun lost as deputy chairperson candidate.
 Similarly, the party lost its security deposits in various local levels of Madhesh Province and all over Nepal which it had contested for not attaining even 10% vote.
-Party's candidate for mayor in Janakpur, Lal kishor Sah could attain only fifth position and lost to Nepali Congress leader Manoj Kumar Sah.
+Party's candidate for mayor in Janakpur, Lal Kishor Sah could attain only fifth position and lost to Nepali Congress leader Manoj Kumar Sah.
 As a result, Nepali Congress stood as single largest party in Madhesh Province.
 As a result, the party was limited to become only the third largest party of Madhesh province being able to win just 28 local levels in province compared to 45 which it had before elections.
 This was seen as an effect of split in party forming Loktantrik Samajwadi Party and the rise of Janamat Party, Terai Madhesh Loktantrik Party in eastern terai while Janata Pragatisheel Party and Nagrik Unmukti Party in western terai of Nepal.

-First general election

 The party had to bear a huge loss all over Nepal.
 Party's Chairman Upendra Yadav lost his seat Saptari 2 to CK Raut of Janamat Party.
-Similarly the party was limited to 4 of 32 seats in Madhesh Province.
+Similarly the party was limited to 6 of 32 seats in Madhesh Province.
+The party was even limited to third position after Nepali Congress and CPN (UML) respectively in Madhesh Provincial Assembly winning just 16 of 107 seats.